TerraSAR-X: Satellite radar

-Satellite radar entered use more than fifteen years after optical camera systems did.
+Satellite radar systems came into operation over fifteen years after the adoption of optical camera systems.
 The resolution is lower than optical imaging, but radar can gather information at any time of the day or night and independent of cloud cover.

-Early radar satellite techniques were e.g. the Altimetrie (leveling over the sea), NASA's SEASAT (launched in 1978), regulation of waves/wind or soil data.
+Early radar satellite techniques were altimetry (measuring height over sea level), NASA's SEASAT (launched in 1978), study of waves/wind or soil data.
 The military has used radar since the late 1930s and radar satellites at least since 1978.

-Innovations with TerraSAR X
+Novel design features of TerraSAR X

-TerraSAR X will exhibit some technical-industrial novelties.
+TerraSAR X introduced some technical-industrial novelties.
 One of these innovations is a kind of zoom shot, with the resolution and scanning field vice versa changeable in a 1:10 relationship, either a larger area to grasp or a small area with the highest possible resolution.

 Furthermore, the antenna can be aligned by electronics within an angle range so that the point of view is adjustable.
 Earlier radar satellites could radiate the antenna only in one direction.

 Scanning and trajectory

-With the adjustable angle radar sensor - along with other course refinements (precession by the earth flattening) - any place on earth can be observed preferentially within 1–3 days.
+With the adjustable angle radar sensor – along with other course refinements (precession by the earth flattening) – any place on earth can be observed preferentially within 1 to 3 days.

 For a specific point on the Earth's equator, TerraSAR X has a revisit cycle of 11 days.
-The revisit time decreases towards the poles, e.g. northern Europe has a revisit time of typically 3–4 days.
+The revisit time decreases towards the poles, e.g. Northern Europe has a revisit time of typically 3–4 days.

 Ground segment

 The ground operating mechanism and controls for the TerraSAR X is developed by the DLR in Oberpfaffenhofen.

-It consists of Mission Operating Equipment, the Payload Ground Segment and the Instrument Operation and Calibration Segment.
+It consists of Mission Operating Equipment, the Payload ground segment and the Instrument Operation and Calibration Segment.
 At the base of the ground segment lies the German Space Operation Center (GSOC), the German Remote Sensing Datum Center (DFD) as well as Institutes for Methodology of Remote Sensing (MF) and the Institute for High-Frequency Engineering and Radar Systems (HR) which are all part of the DLR.